UnusualNorm/ComputerCraft-CC-Server/README.md

 - [https://github.com/SquidDev-CC/CC-Tweaked](https://github.com/SquidDev-CC/CC-Tweaked)
 - [https://tweaked.cc/](https://tweaked.cc/)

-This package provides/is going to provide:
+This package provides provides:

-- An HTTP server serving the lua script.
+- An HTTP server serving the lua script and handling connections
-- A simple wrapper for cc: tweaked api's. (globals, peripherals, etc...)
+- A simple wrapper for CC: Tweaked api's. (globals, peripherals, etc...)
-- Modded Peripheral support.
-- An easy to use event system for the server and computers.
-- An easy way to send raw lua commands to a computer.

-## To Do

-- Add more events to ther server and computer
-- Setup Peripheral and Global support
-- Callback support for parameters
-- Add more cached details
+- Easy and low-level management of ComputerCraft computers

 ## Known Issues

-- If the server disconnects during an operation, the client crashes
+- If the server disconnects, the client crashes, this isn't a big deal
-- Arrays and objects are not supported for print() and printError()
-- Colors/Colours API is inneficiently requesting operations through the computer
-- computer.close() is broken
+- Not all globals are currently wrapped
+- No peripherals have been wrapped
+- No JSDoc for any function

 # Usage